 - Do you want to avoid taking entrance exams such as the GRE or GMAT?
 Look for schools that advertise their programs as such

 - Look for fully accredited online colleges and universities

 Beyond the fields of study listed above, the 2016 Online College Student Aslanian Market Research Report also reports the following as the top 11 most popular online graduate program majors:

-About half of psychologists had a master’s degree in 2013 but another one-third of these workers had a doctoral degree.
-Those with a doctoral degree had an average annual wage that was 46 percent higher than that of psychologists with a master’s degree.
+Did You Know?
+As per the Bureau of Labor Statistics, about half of psychologists had a master’s degree in 2013 but another one-third of these workers had a doctoral degree.
+Those with a doctoral degree had an average annual wage that was 46% higher than that of psychologists with a master’s degree according to the BLS.

 Are All Online Graduate Programs Formatted the Same?